Rough (facility): Operation

 The facility consists of a partially depleted gas field (the Rough field) in the Southern North Sea, approximately 18 mi off the east coast of Yorkshire at 53.84541°N 0.36657°E. The field is divided into two complexes around 2 km apart, referred to as Rough Alpha and Rough Bravo.
 Rough Alpha consists of two platforms linked by bridges and Rough Bravo consists of three bridge-linked platforms.
 Thirty wells have been drilled to the reservoirs for the purpose of injecting or extracting gas.

 Additionally, there is an onshore gas-processing terminal at Easington, which compresses gas and transfers it offshore to the Bravo complex through a 36 in pipeline.
 The Bravo platforms have two Rolls-Royce Avon gas turbine engines that drive compressors forcing the gas down to the reservoir, around 300 m below the sea bed.
 As gas stored in the reservoir becomes slightly contaminated with water and hydrocarbons, the offshore platforms also have facilities for cleaning and drying the gas after extraction.
 The water is discharged, while the hydrocarbons are re-mixed with the gas and carried to shore in the pipeline.

 When fully open, Rough had a storage capacity of 3.31 billion cubic metres, approximately 70 per cent of the UK's gas storage capacity (approximately nine days' supply).
 Rough could supply 10 per cent of the UK's peak gas demand and thus was an important part of the UK's gas infrastructure.
 Operational problems led to a partial shutdown in 2016, requiring increased imports during that winter.

 The Rough processing terminal forms a part of the larger Easington Gas Terminal, which can inject upwards of 125 million cubic metres per day (approximately 40% of the daily UK supply).

-The Rough facility is operated by Centrica Storage Ltd, a wholly-owned subsidiary of Centrica.
+The Rough facility is operated by Centrica Storage Ltd, a wholly owned subsidiary of Centrica.
 Nearly 200 staff and contractors were employed within the operation, both onshore and offshore.

 At the time of the announcement of the rundown of the facility in June 2017, Rough was the only depleted UK offshore gas field reservoir used for gas storage and retrieval.
-Several projects have been proposed to use other depleted offshore fields but none has proved to be economically viable; two examples are the Baird and Deborah gas storage projects.
+Several projects have been proposed to use other depleted offshore fields but none has proved to be economically viable; two examples are the Baird and Deborah gas storage projects off the North Norfolk coast.